Idaho State University: Academics

-Research

-At the CORE, ISU faculty and students are performing research and scholarship that is leading to the mechanistic understanding of autism, the relationship between sleep and addictive behaviors, and incorporating research into evidence-based practice.
-In 2010 ISU obtained a new biochemistry laboratory and was finished in time for the fall 2011 semester.

-In 2012 ISU researchers in the Bearden Vascular Health Laboratory found clues on how to block the effects of a chemical in the brain that contributes to dementia and strokes.
-The fight against dementia is gaining ground at Idaho State University thanks to ongoing research that could one day change the way the disease is prevented.

-In 2013 A team of Idaho State University researchers discovered that fish show autism-like gene expression after exposure to water containing psychoactive pharmaceuticals.
-This study was published in June in the open access journal PLoS ONE and was widely publicized nationally and internationally.

 Health sciences

 Idaho State's Kasiska Division of Health Sciences (KDHS) houses the majority of health-related professional programs in Idaho.
 The KDHS Family Medicine Residency Program is the only medical education program sponsored by an Idaho university.

 Each year, the ISU Health Center receives more than 10,000 visits from students.
 The center treats patients for all types of medical issues and consultation costs are lower in comparison to mainstream health services across the country.

 In 2009, Idaho State opened a new campus in Meridian, Idaho that delivers health professional programs as an addition to Idaho's Project 60 economic development initiative.
 In 2011 the Delta Dental Clinic was opened at the ISU-Meridian Health Science Center to serve low-income patients and provide advanced training for dentists.
 The 52000 sqft clinic consists of 17 clinical treatment rooms.

 The ISU Meridian Health Science Center plans to open a new anatomy and physiology lab in 2014.
 The new lab, consisting of "state of the art" virtual applications, will allow students to work directly with the human body and its functions.